Frannie Peabody Center provides HIV prevention services from our office at One Spring Street in downtown Portland. Services include:

 The public funding we receive is for services and education for the highest-risk populations.
 However, we consider it an important part of our work to provide education and testing for those who want to know how to protect themselves from HIV.
 These activities are supported solely by fundraising.
-In 2006, staff and members of our speakers’ bureau provided nearly 70 hours of community education services.

 Community HIV education is available to employers, schools, community organizations, religious groups, and other agencies.
 Frannie Peabody Center provides a comprehensive presentation that includes health promotion topics and information about counseling and testing.
 We will work with you to adapt the presentation to meet the needs of your group.

 To schedule a speaker for your group contact: